Pump Affinity Laws

 These relationships for impeller diameter are approximately correct for impeller diameters down to 90% of the original size, since the pump casing stays constant and does not reduce in line with the impeller.

-The following rules of thumb have also been observed as a result of changing impeller diameters;
+The following rules of thumb have also been observed as a result of changing pump impeller diameters;

 The net positive suction head required by the pump manufacturer is directly proportional to pump impeller diameter, e.g.